liaopeiyuan/zeta/README.md

 ## Why?
 functions are values :)

-But, with all seriousness, I personally think that the combination between functional programming and deep learning can create interesting results as I've myself noticed several dualities between the two when I'm learning the materials.
+But, in all seriousness, I personally think that the combination between functional programming and deep learning can create interesting results as I've myself noticed several dualities between the two when I'm learning the materials.

 ## Features of zeta